 2) Set aside a portion of your income throughout the year.

 This great tip came from a friend of mine a few years back and I’ve been doing it ever since.
-Try opening a savings account and then when you deposit your checks, always put somewhere between 10-33% of the amount into your savings account.
-If you can get into the habit of doing this and commit to leaving that money alone, it will be right where you need it when it comes time to make that tax payment.
+Open a savings account and then when you deposit your checks, always put 30% into your savings account.
+If you can get into the habit of doing this and commit to leaving that money alone, it will be right where you need it when it comes time to make that tax payment, making it far less painful to say goodbye to that money!

-I can’t tell you how much easier my life has been since the day I created an LLC for my business and opened a business bank account and credit card all for my business.
-No more going through my expenses at tax time because they are all already contained and either on that credit card or coming out of that account.
+I can’t tell you how much easier my life has been since the day I opened a business bank account and credit card all for my two businesses (web design and also music).
+No more sifting through my expenses at tax time because they are all already separated and either on that credit card or coming out of that account.
 So easy.
+Not to mention this also gives you enormous protection should someone ever sue you.
+You want to have your business money completely and totally separate from your personal money so whatever happens, no one can touch your personal assets.

 5) Remember that you can deduct more than you think